 Unlike a traditional rig, in which you're at the mercy of the flame and your timer, with an e-rig, you can dial in the precise temperature you prefer and rest easy knowing the nail will remain within a narrow range of your desired temperature.
 And because they're heated electronically, e-rigs don't require a torch.

-Whether you're dabbing, smoking flower, or ingesting edibles, the mode of consumption will likely have an impact on how long THC stays in your body.
+Whether you're dabbing, smoking flower, or ingesting edibles, the mode of consumption will likely have an impact on how long weed stays in your body.
 It can take up to four weeks or longer for your body to fully process THC and its metabolites to the point that it no longer shows up on a urine test.
-The precise time it takes for THC to leave your body and can no longer be detected by a drug test depends on a few key factors, including:
+The precise time it takes for THC to leave your body and no longer be detectable by a drug test depends on a few key factors, including:

 - How often you consume THC